boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

-  zero) of the TCP header {{!RFC9293}} are used to encode the TCP data offset (header length), the corresponding bits in this Information Element MUST be exported with a value of zero and MUST be ignored by the collector.
+  zero) of the TCP header {{!RFC9293}} are used to encode the TCP data offset (header length), the corresponding bits in this Information Element MUST be exported with a value of zero and MUST be ignored by the Collector.
 Use the tcpHeaderLength Information Element to encode this value.

 : All TCP control bits (including those unassigned) MUST be exported